sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/circuit-breaker-tyk-oas.md

 In this example Tyk OAS API Definition the circuit breaker has been configured to monitor requests to the `GET /status/200` endpoint.

-It will configure a minimum number of 10 requests (`sampleSize`) that must be received during a 10 second period and calculate the ratio of failed requests (those returning `HTTP 500` or above) within that window.
+It will configure the circuit breaker so that if a minimum of 10 requests (`sampleSize`) to this endpoint are received during the [rolling sampling window]({{< ref "planning-for-production/ensure-high-availability/circuit-breakers#how-the-circuit-breaker-works" >}}) then it will calculate the ratio of failed requests (those returning `HTTP 500` or above) within that window.
 - if the ratio of failed requests exceeds 50% (`threshold = 0.5`) then the breaker will be tripped
 - after it has tripped, the circuit breaker will remain _open_ for 60 seconds (`coolDownPeriod`)
 - further requests to `GET /status/200` will return `HTTP 503 Service temporarily unavailable`